 20. RESPONSIBILITIES TO PROVIDE INFORMATION

-See also standing order 21.
+See also Standing Order 21.

-- a In accordance with freedom of information legislation, the Council shall publish information in accordance with its publication scheme and respond to requests for information held by the Council. - b.
-[If gross annual income or expenditure (whichever is higher) does not exceed £25,000] The Council shall publish information in accordance with the requirements of the Smaller Authorities (Transparency Requirements) (England) Regulations 2015.
+a In accordance with Freedom of Information legislation, the Parish Council shall publish information in accordance with its publication scheme and respond to requests for information held by the Council.